ostrowr/ts-json-validator/README.md

 Then define a schema. `ts-json-validator` currently supports every keyword, though not all of them contribute to the final derived type.

 Let's say we want to define a schema that accepts objects with fields "a", "b", and "c".
-A is a required string, b is an optional number, and c is an optional string that can only take on the values "B1" or "B2".
+"a" is a required string, "b" is an optional number, and "c" is an optional string that can only take on the values "B1" or "B2".

 ```
 // Make a parser that accepts objects with fields "a", "b", and "c"